BeePackages/.github/profile/README.md

 # Welcome!
 This GitHub organization contains all the official packages for the Bee package manager, also known as BeePM/BPM!
-You can download the package manager from [@MolassesLover's](https://github.com/MolassesLover) repository, [here](https://github.com/MolassesLover/Bee.git).
+You can download the package manager from our repository, [here](https://github.com/BeePackages/Bee).
 The Bee project brings another copyleft and open-source package manager to GNU/Linux.
-This package manager aims to compliment other existing package managers such as `apt`, `dnf`, `portage`, etc. Dependencies are often times installed from your GNU/Linux distribution's repositories.
+This package manager aims to compliment other existing package managers such as `apt`, `dnf`, `portage`, etc.
+Dependencies are often times installed from your GNU/Linux distribution's repositories.

 > **Note**: As the development of the BeePM project continues, more and more distribution packages will be replaced.